BlitChain/BLIPs/blip-template.md

 ---
-cip: <to be assigned>
+blip: <to be assigned>
-title: <CIP title>
+title: <BLIP title>
 author: <a list of the author's or authors' name(s) and/or username(s), or name(s) and email(s), e.g. (use with the parentheses or triangular brackets): FirstName LastName (@GitHubUsername), FirstName LastName <foo@bar.com>, FirstName (@GitHubUsername) and GitHubUsername (@GitHubUsername)>
 discussions-to: <URL>
 status: Draft
 type: <Standards Track, Meta, or Informational>
 category (only required for Standards Track): <Core, Networking, Interface, or ERC>
 created: <date created on, in ISO 8601 (yyyy-mm-dd) format>
-requires (optional): <CIP number(s)>
+requires (optional): <BLIP number(s)>
-replaces (optional): <CIP number(s)>
+replaces (optional): <BLIP number(s)>
 ---

-This is the suggested template for new CIPs.
+This is the suggested template for new BLIPs.

-Note that an CIP number will be assigned by an editor.
-When opening a pull request to submit your CIP, please use an abbreviated title in the filename, `cip-draft_title_abbrev.md`.
+Note that an BLIP number will be assigned by an editor.
+When opening a pull request to submit your BLIP, please use an abbreviated title in the filename, `blip-draft_title_abbrev.md`.

 The title should be 44 characters or less.

 ## Simple Summary

 "If you can't explain it simply, you don't understand it well enough."
-Provide a simplified and layman-accessible explanation of the CIP.
+Provide a simplified and layman-accessible explanation of the BLIP.
 Imagine an email subject line, GitHub PR title, or forum post title.

 ## Abstract